 Use a Calculator

 Don’t be ashamed of adding up the cost of items.
-If your budget is tight, you need to do whatever you need to to make sure you don’t go over once you’re at the register.
+If your budget is tight, you need to do whatever you need to in order to make sure you don’t go over once you’re at the register.

 Having to pick and choose what to put back at that point may mess up your meal planning as you’ll be making a rushed decision.